Salvaging Evonik IPO an uphill struggle

 Should RAG abandon the IPO, it would be the second time Evonik has pulled the plug.
 RAG said in April last year it was preparing to take Evonik public, but put the plans on ice in September due to weak markets.

-Deutsche Bank (DBKGn.DE) and Goldman Sachs (GS.N) are joint global coordinators and joint bookrunners for the offering.
-BofA Merrill Lynch (BAC.N), Credit Suisse CSGN.VX and J.P.
-Morgan are additional joint bookrunners.

-Additional reporting by Matthias Inverardi in Duesseldorf; Writing by Ludwig Burger; Editing by Dan Lalor
+Deutsche Bank and Goldman Sachs are joint global coordinators and joint bookrunners for the offering.
+BofA Merrill Lynch, Credit Suisse and J.P.
+Morgan are additional joint bookrunners. ($1 = 0.8021 euro) (Additional reporting by Matthias Inverardi in Duesseldorf; Writing by Ludwig Burger; Editing by Dan Lalor)